It's a world without Light, but not a world without laughter.

 Osiris: (distracted) I'm contending with Vex in three parallel simulations.
 I'll compose a detailed apology at a later date.Sagira: (aside, to the Guardians) No he won't.

 - One of the new Exotics introduced in the expansion, the Prometheus Lens Trace Rifle* , was shipped with a Game-Breaking Bug that made the weapon a complete Game-Breaker in PvP, causing it to melt players in seconds just by rapidly tagging them a few times.
 Bungie noticed and began working on a fix the would release the week after.
 You'd think that they's also have to cancel the Weekend Trials of the Nine because this bug would basically kill the spirit of the game, right?
 Nope.
 With the first weekend of the expansion's release, Xur arrived with said broken Exotic weapon up for sale, either by some twist of logic on Bungie's part, or by complete random chance.
 Either way, everyone would have their fun basically playing Laser Tag with this completely and utterly broken-ass monster of a gun... for the week.
+Later on, a commemorative emblem was given to players who took part in the crucible during Laser Tag Weekend.
+The illustration appropriately shows a skull being pierced by a laser beam.

 - Calus calls on the Guardians for another raid in the Leviathan, this time to kill Vex that hitched a ride on chunks of the planet while Nessus was being consumed.
 It's like he's basically calling the Guardians to basically help clean up the mess he made when the Leviathan was eating Nessus.